Our AI Impact

 • What will the cost of raising AIQ be versus the benefit?

-Undoubtedly, AI is the future, and the future is approaching—fast.
+AI is the future, and the future is approaching—fast.
 But it won’t arrive tomorrow.
-If your organization is better prepared to raise its AIQ three months, six months, or even a year or more from today, then wait.
-Build internal support; fine-tune your business processes.
-It’s better to commit confidently to achieving AI-readiness later than half-ass the effort today and fail as a result.
-The latter can result in AI paranoia that may stifle your organization for many years in the future.
+If your business is better prepared to raise its AIQ three months, six months, or even a year from today, then wait.
+Committing wholeheartedly to AI readiness in the future is preferable to a half-hearted effort now that could lead to failure.
+The consequences of a poor initial attempt could breed AI paranoia, potentially hindering your organization for a prolonged period.

 About Synaptiq